MicrosoftDocs/azure-docs/articles/machine-learning/service/quickstart-run-cloud-notebook.md

 ## Next steps

-After completing these tasks, go to the Jupyter Notebook web page.
+After you complete these tasks, go to the Jupyter Notebook webpage.
 In the **Quickstart** folder, open and run the **02.deploy-web-service.ipynb** notebook to learn how to deploy a web service.

-Also on the Jupyter Notebook web page, browse through other notebooks in the samples folder to learn more about Azure Machine Learning service.
+Also on the Jupyter Notebook webpage, browse through other notebooks in the samples folder to learn more about the Azure Machine Learning service.

 For an in-depth workflow experience, follow Machine Learning tutorials to train and deploy a model: